mohamedCraft13/iotcontrol/README.md

    > 📝 **Note:** These commands are specific to the example code.
 If you wrote your own firmware, use the commands defined in your code.
 For the **4-relay example**, add tiles with commands `relay1`, `relay2`, `relay3`, and `relay4`.

    Tap **Save**.

-fore more info on the usage of the app watch this [video](https://youtube.com/shorts/8ljhEil_UkE?feature=share)
+formore info on the usage of the app watch this [video](https://youtube.com/shorts/8ljhEil_UkE?feature=share)
 ---

 You're all set! 🎉 Your Pico W should now be connected to the broker and controllable from the app.